Nagoya University

 • General Selection

-The School assesses applicants with regard to a wide range of foundational academic abilities based on the standardized university entrance examinations (5 or 6 school subjects, 8 courses, 900 points).
+The School assesses applicants with regard to a wide range of foundational academic abilities based on the Common Test for University Admissions (5 or 6 school subjects, 8 courses, 900 points).
 We assess applicants’ ability to utilize the foundational academic abilities that they have acquired thus far by means of achievement tests administered by the university (3 subjects, 600 points).
 In the university achievement tests, applicants are assessed in terms of whether they have the academic ability required to develop logical thinking, which is especially important for studying law; this is assessed based on their competency in mathematics (200 points).
 In the same test, applicants are also assessed on whether they have the motivation and ability needed to make an active contribution toward resolving diverse issues within a globalized society; this is assessed based on their competency in foreign languages (200 points).
 Finally, applicants will be assessed by means of essays (200 points) to determine their proficiency in geography, history, and civics at high school.

 • Entrance Examinations for Privately Funded International Students